PSilvestre/ClonosReproducibility/README.md

 cd ./ClonosReproducibility
 ./0_workflow.sh -c -p -s <password>
 ```
-Once finished the script will print a message similar to this:
+Once finished the script will print a message similar to this, which you should follow:

 ```
 Done.
 You can now ssh into the machine at ubuntu@$IP.
 You can launch experiments by doing the folowing:
     1. ssh ubuntu@$IP
     2. cd ClonosProvisioning
-    3. ./0_workflow.sh -c -p -r -g $DATA_GENERATOR_IPS
+    3. nohup ./0_workflow.sh -c -p -r -g $DATA_GENERATOR_IPS & #use nohup to prevent hangups
+    4. tail -f nohup.out
 ```

 ### Provision a cluster, execute remote experiments with images built from source